-- If you want something that feels slightly more traditional, some Airbnbs are even set up like hotels, with room keys, a connected restaurant, and a front desk.
+- If you want something slightly more traditional, some Airbnbs are set up like hotels, with room keys, a connected restaurant, and a front desk.

 - As long as you’re okay with following the rules, religious housing, like a convent, monastery or temple, may offer free housing for travellers.

 - If you’re travelling somewhere along a waterway, look into local boathouses.
-You can find luxurious ones as well as humble ones, but either way, you’ll be right on the water.
+You can find luxurious and humble ones, but either way, you’ll be right on the water.

-When travelling, anything that veers from the norm can feel like an adventure.
+Anything that veers from the norm can feel like an adventure when travelling.
 Staying somewhere offbeat instead of traditional can give you a completely new perspective and help your family enjoy your trip in a unique way.